Podcast: Download

 I can understand wanting to base your Memory Palaces on locations prone to silence.
 It kind of makes sense for them to mimic the intense concentration needed for creating powerful associative-imagery inside the Memory Palace.

-However, if you’re using a bustling cafe, you don’t need to do the memory work in the cafe.
-And when you are using the Memory Palace, you can be in a quiet space.
-In fact, no matter where in the world the building you’ve sourced for your MP happens to be, it’s always a good idea to learn, memorize and practice Recall Rehearsal in quiet places.
+However, if you’re using a bustling cafe, you don’t need to do the memory work inside the cafe.
+And when you are using the Memory Palace after studying in the cafe, you can make sure you’re in a quiet study space.
+In fact, no matter where in the world the building you’ve sourced for your Memory Palace happens to be, it’s always a good idea to learn, memorize and practice Recall Rehearsal in quiet places.

 But if you want to use the stage and stadium of a memorable Kiss concert, do it.
 If for any reason your memories of the excitement do get in the way, simply move on to another place.